mmikowski/powercss/README.md

 fully documented.

 ## Libraries provide freedom and power
 This is a library that strives to be best-in-class.
-If you are considering an SPA framework instead, please read
+It plays well with other libraries and frameworks.
+Please do consider if
-[do you really want an SPA framework?][0] first.
+[you really want an SPA framework][0].

 ## Overview
 Unleash JavaScript to create custom styling for every person that uses